howdoicomputer/junar/README.md

-sjod
+junar
 ====

-SJOD is an API wrapper for the San Jose Open Data API.
+Junar is an API wrapper for the San Jose Open Data API.